2019 Fall Session

 Course II: Wednesday, November 6, 7:00 pm–8:30 pm

 SAB’s Choreography Workshop gives students the opportunity to choreograph their own work under the guidance of School of American Ballet faculty.
 In these courses, you will hear from students and their mentors about their inspirations and processes.
 You will also see their new creations performed live in SAB’s studios.
+The October 30 course will be hosted by choreographers and New York City Ballet dancers Emily Kikta and Peter Walker, alumni of the SAB Choreography workshop.

 Unit III: Ballet and Americana